-Analyzing Evidence presents case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
+The modules in Methods present case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
 In the video below, historian Meredith McKittrick analyzes sources from a commission hearing conducted in southeastern Nigeria in 1930 by British colonial officials.
 The hearing investigated a series of disturbances by local women following a rumor that the British were going to tax women.
 The excerpt to the left is a statement by one of these woman.
 These commission records are one of the few places in the colonial record where West African women’s voices can be heard.
 You will be able to view primary sources from this commission in the menu below.
 As you read the testimony and examine the photographs, think about the way they shed light on gender relations in this rapidly changing society.
 What does it mean to be a woman in this society?
 A man?
 What assumptions do the British make about gender relations?
 How do these assumptions shape both the testimony and the social fabric?
 The primary sources referenced in this module can be viewed in the Primary Sources folder below.
 Click on the images or text for more information about the source.

 1. How did you first become interested in this testimony?

 When I found this testimony, I was looking for information on the Women’s War to teach in a class on resistance movements because I wanted an example of women’s action.
 I approach it both within the context of what legal records can tell us about African history, these moments where Europeans and Africans get together, Europeans question Africans and Africans answer in a very structured environment.
 But they are also using this platform as a way to promote their own agenda and you can see that happening here.
 It happens in other court records as well.